mikedesu/raylib-rpg-c/src/MESSAGE.md

 Great job with the recent analysis on my game's attack logic.
 What's the biggest one thing you can see that I need to work on fixing or cleaning up next?
+Focus your criticism on the file itself, and do not base your own criticism based on the notes below.
+We are looking to clean up the file, fix potential bugs, and prepare for the future.
+We will clean up other files like this as well.

 I have already done the following: